developmentalbiology/mapping-to-Post-implantation-developmental-reference/single-cell_data_label_transfer_tutorial/README.md

 ## 1. Introduction

-This tutorial will guide you through using the `label_transfer_integrated.py` script to perform cell type or lineage annotation on your own single-cell RNA sequencing (scRNA-seq) data using pre-trained scPoli models.
+This tutorial will guide you through using the `label_transfer_integrated.py` script to perform cell type and lineage annotation on your own single-cell RNA sequencing (scRNA-seq) data using pre-trained scPoli models.

 **Key Advantage**: This version **only requires raw count data** and automatically handles all preprocessing steps internally.

 ### What You Need:
 - **Input**: Raw count data in `.h5ad` format (just the basic count matrix)
-- **Output**: Fully annotated data with cell type/lineage predictions and visualizations
+- **Output**: Fully annotated data with cell type and lineage predictions and visualizations

 By the end of this tutorial, you will be able to: